Agentz360/secure-coveragepy/doc/config.rst

 [run] debug_file
 ................

 (string) A file name to write debug output to.
-See :ref:`the run --debug option <cmd_run_debug>` for details.
+See :ref:`the run -‍-debug option <cmd_run_debug>` for details.